Dr. Kelly A. Rusch

-Rusch is a member of the board of directors and past president of the Aquacultural Engineering Society, an international professional organization that supports the advancement of the global aquaculture community.
-She was a founding member of LSU's Women in Engineering Leadership Institute, which was formed to support the advancement of women faculty into leadership positions.
-Rusch has more than 120 refereed articles and technical papers and reports.
+Dr. Rusch is a member of the board of directors and past president of the Aquacultural Engineering Society, an international professional organization that supports the advancement of the global aquaculture community.
+She was a founding member of the Women in Engineering Leadership Institute, which was formed to support the advancement of women faculty into leadership positions.
+Dr. Rusch has more than 120 refereed articles and technical papers and reports.
 She has presented more than 165 conference and invited talks and lectures on scientific and educational topics.

 Dr. Rusch earned her bachelor's degree in biology and chemistry at the University of Wisconsin-LaCrosse, and her master's degree and doctorate in civil engineering with emphasis on environmental engineering at Louisiana State University.